adinetech/mysterium-metrics-collector/README.md

 ### `GET /metrics`
 Exposes Prometheus metrics for monitoring.

+### `GET /fee`:
+Retrieves the current registration or settlement fee in MYST from the Transactor API.

+### `GET /price`:
+Fetches service pricing details from the Discovery API, including various pricing metrics for residential and other services.

+### `GET /proposals`:
+Returns a list of all proposals from the Mysterium network.

+### `GET /providers`:
+Provides the total count of providers available in the network.

+### `GET /public-providers`:
+Returns the count of public providers available in the network.

+### `GET /total_bandwidth`:
+Calculates and returns the total bandwidth across all Mysterium nodes in Gbps.

+### `GET /public_total_bandwidth`:
+Calculates and returns the total bandwidth specifically for public Mysterium nodes in Gbps.

+### `GET /avg_quality`:
+Computes and returns the average quality of all Mysterium nodes.

+### `GET /public_avg_quality`:
+Computes and returns the average quality specifically for public Mysterium nodes.

+### `GET /avg_latency`:
+Computes and returns the average latency of all Mysterium nodes.

+### `GET /public_avg_latency`:
+Computes and returns the average latency specifically for public Mysterium nodes.

+### `GET /public_providers`:
+Returns a count of public providers currently available in the network.

 ## Metrics

 The application uses `prom-client` to expose various metrics related to Mysterium nodes.